byigitt/stellield/contract/SETUP.md

 ## Next Steps

 1. Test the deposit flow with small amounts
-2. Wait for yield accumulation (Marinade APY ~6-7%)
+2. Wait for yield accumulation (Aave APY varies by market conditions)
 3. Test the withdrawal flow
 4. Integrate with your existing backend
 5. Add proper error handling and retry logic